Social | Talent creativity

 Strengthening talent that accelerates adoption of strong real x digital capabilities

-The Group promotes development and acquisition of digital talent globally in order to broaden Bridgestone- like digital talent with a focus on respect for being on-site (Genbutsu-Genba), which is essential for creating social value and customer value, while also seeking to best integrate talent among Webfleet, Azuga and the Group.
-We seek to amplify value during “use” of tires from “produce and sell” with Dan-Totsu products as it’s a core fundamental to the Group’s strategy.
+The Group promotes development and acquisition of digital talent globally in order to broaden Bridgestone-like digital talent with a focus on respect for being on-site (Genbutsu-Genba), which is essential for creating social value and customer value, while also seeking to best integrate talent among Webfleet and Azuga, which operate digital fleet solutions business, and the Group.
+We seek to amplify value during “use” of tires from “produce and sell” with Dan-Totsu products as a core fundamental to the Group’s strategy.
 To such ends, we will further strengthen globally our on-site field engineering activities to deeply understand customers’ pain points, which is our Group’s strength.
 With respect to talent underpinning such initiatives, we promote systematic development and acquisition of solution skills tailored to characteristics of the market and needs of each region in looking toward developing engineers equipped with a deep understanding of both product value and customer needs.

-As of 2024, the Group has a digital talent workforce of approximately 1,750 people globally.
+As the goal of expanding to a level of 2,000 people on a global basis by 2026, the Group already has a digital talent workforce of approximately 2,200 people globally as of 2025.
 Based on the concept of “faster, easier, and more accurate with larger data”, the Group will evolve value creation by combining its strong real, such as on-site capabilities that the Group has cultivated, with digital power.
-The Group continues to develop and acquire digital talent in various regions, with the goal of expanding to a level of 2,000 people on a global basis by 2026.
+The Group continues to develop and acquire digital talent in various regions.

 Supporting self-directed career development